ashumeow/NASA-APIs/README.md

 ```
 For local (alternative options),
-You can run it in XAMPP too instead of IIS.
+You can run it in XAMPP (or) Apache directly using VirtualBox (Docker/Vagrant) too instead of IIS.
 ```

 ```